MANOJPATRA1991/LOG-ANALYSIS/README.md

 2. `get_most_popular_authors()`
 3. `get_most_logged_errors()`

-In each of the these functions, a new connection object and cursor object was created as:
+In each of the these functions, a new Connection object and Cursor object are created as:

 ```
 DBNAME = "news"